-To do away with coveting, we also have to consistently be in the Word and in fellowship with other believers at church, because both direct our thinking and our theology to Christ – giving us a renewed mind (Romans 12:2).
-Both point us upward.
+To do away with coveting, we have to consistently be in the Word, in books that exalt Jesus, and in fellowship with other believers at church, because these direct our thinking and our theology – giving us a renewed mind (Romans 12:2).
+They point us upward.

 “If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 2 Set your minds on things that are above, not on things that are on earth.
 3 For you have died, and your life is hidden with Christ in God.
 4 When Christ who is your life appears, then you also will appear with him in glory.”
 Colossians 3:1-4

 That, my sisters, is the hope that’s ahead – seeing Christ in His glory, and being with Him.
 That is the forever promise that awaits us, and far surpasses the pleasures of anything on this earth.
 Christ is our life.